-Jarrett B. Perlow is the Chief Deputy Clerk of the United States District Court for the District of Maryland, where he manages the daily operations of the clerk’s office, including intake, case administration and management, courtroom services, jury and naturalization services, and attorney admissions.
-He also functions as the legal advisor to the clerk and the court on operational and administrative matters.
-Before joining the District of Maryland, he served as a staff attorney at the United States Court of Appeals for the Armed Forces, reviewing courts-martial appeals and petitions for extraordinary relief, and as a staff attorney and law clerk at the United States District Court for the Eastern District of Virginia, reviewing habeas corpus petitions, prisoner civil rights actions, and other federal claims brought by self-represented litigants.
+Jarrett B. Perlow is the Chief Deputy Clerk of the United States District Court for the District of Maryland, where he manages the daily operations of the clerk’s office and is the legal advisor to the clerk and the court on operational and administrative matters.
+Before joining the District of Maryland in 2009, he was on the central legal staff of the United States Court of Appeals for the Armed Forces, and he served as a law clerk and then staff attorney at the United States District Court for the Eastern District of Virginia.

 Degrees & Universities